wso2/docs-apk/en/docs/setup/identity-platform/idp/third-party-idp.md

 1. Access the endpoints that correspond to the application, which is available in the idp.

-2. Create a file named `new-token-issuer.yaml` and add the following content to it.
+2. Create two file named `idp-system-token-issuer.yaml` and `idp-org-token-issuer.yaml` add the following content to it.

     | **Parameter** | **Description** |
     |---------------|-----------------|